 Notices and decisions set out time limits in which to respond or appeal.

-McCready, Garcia & Leet, P.C. handle cases for clients with federal workers’ compensation claims administered by the district offices of the Office of Workers’ Compensation Programs (OWCP), Department of Labor.
-See FECA page for information and forms.
+Federal workers’ compensation claims administered by the district offices of the Office of Workers’ Compensation Programs (OWCP), Department of Labor.

-McCready, Garcia & Leet, P.C. have been involved in hundreds of oral hearings, both in-person and teleconference.
-OWCP hearings by telephone have become common and work well.
-On their client’s behalf, McCready, Garcia & Leet, P.C. present legal argument and cite relevant law.
-They submit evidence, such as medical reports, and asks the client questions to shape testimony for the record.
-McCready, Garcia & Leet, P.C. call into the hearing prepared.
-Their client calls knowing what to expect during the hearing.
+McCready, Garcia & Leet have been involved in hundreds of oral hearings, both in-person and teleconference.
+OWCP and OPM hearings by telephone have become common and work well.
+On their client’s behalf, McCready, Garcia & Leet present legal argument and cite relevant law.
+We submit evidence, such as medical reports, and ask the client questions to shape testimony for the record.
+McCready, Garcia & Leet call into the hearing prepared.
+Our clients call into the hearing knowing what to expect.

-If a hearing is not possible or advisable, McCready, Garcia & Leet, P.C. request reconsideration of an adverse decision with written argument to OWCP.
+If a hearing is not possible or advisable, McCready, Garcia & Leet request reconsideration of an adverse decision with written argument.
 A reconsideration request must include legal argument and/or evidence not previously considered by the district office.
-That evidence is usually a report from the claimant’s physician or a specialist, and McCready, Garcia & Leet, P.C. obtaining a medial report with the required elements is an important step in a case.
+That evidence is usually a report from the claimant’s physician or a specialist, and McCready, Garcia & Leet obtaining a medial report with the required elements is an important step in a case.

 Another appeal option is asking the Employees’ Compensation Appeals Board (ECAB) to review an unfavorable OWCP decision.
-To argue a case in review before ECAB, McCready, Garcia & Leet, P.C. write a brief, which sets out the facts of the case, an argument, and pertinent controlling case law.
+To argue a case in review before ECAB, McCready, Garcia & Leet write a brief, which sets out the facts of the case, an argument, and pertinent controlling case law.